 If you are purchasing blocks to use with your therapy balls, it is a great idea to have a set with two different sizes of blocks.
 This provides options with how far you can lift or tilt your body areas to angle into the therapy balls.
 This link offers a 3-inch and a 4-inch wide block.

 You may also choose a traditional yoga D-ring strap.
 This brand comes in lots of colors and lengths (6, 8 or 10 feet).
 Why different lengths?
-The longer your legs or the reach of your arms, the longer your strap should be.
+The longer your legs or the arm span are, the longer your strap should be.
 A very tall person might want the longest strap length in order to provide the most options for using the strap.
 A shorter person may do just fine with a shorter strap.
 I have an 8 foot strap which serves me well.
 I’m 5’7″.
 The D-ring also allows the strap to be made into a circle for binding or securing the body in certain positions.
-A longer strap again offers more options.
+A longer strap offers more options.

 When you need to get in a little deeper a roller with two handles and smaller balls can really do the trick.
 This is pricey but by far the best hand held roller.
 Great to use when a loved one asks for some TLC.